White Collar Crimes

-Crime has been a part of our society from the very inception.
+Crime has been a part of our society from its very inception.
 Like every coin has two sides, every society has its positive and a negative side.
-To strike a balance between the two, it is important that the evil that is prevailing in the society should be understood and dealt with accordingly.
+To strike a balance between the two, it is important that the evil that is prevailing in society should be understood and dealt with accordingly.
 To do so, one must be able to differentiate amongst the various crimes that are taking place in the world.
 Crimes are classified into various heads such as organized crimes, street crimes, political crimes, personal crimes, blue-collar crimes, white-collar crimes, etc.

-White Collar Crimes (WCC) is one such branch of crime.
+White Collar Crimes (WCC) are one such branch of crime.
 It has been a part of our community for a long time.
 However, it only came to be defined in 1939.
 Studies had been conducted in the year 1939 by Prof. Edwin H. Sutherland.
 He defined white-collar crimes as a ‘crime committed by persons of respectability and high social status in the course of their occupation.’
-White-Collar Crime comprises of bribery, corruption, counterfeiting, forgery, cyber crimes, etc. Though it came to be defined in the 1900s, it cannot be said that it didn’t exist before that.
+White-Collar Crime comprises bribery, corruption, counterfeiting, forgery, cyber crimes, etc. Though it came to be defined in the 1900s, it cannot be said that it didn’t exist before that.

 The Indian Penal Code, 1860, is the earliest overarching and codified criminal law.
 It too deals with White Collar Crimes though not explicitly mentioned.
 It provides punishment for corruption and bribery [§168, 169, 171B, 171C, 171E, 171H Indian Penal Code, 1860], counterfeiting of government stamps and coins [§ 230-263 Indian Penal Code, 1860], misappropriation of public property and criminal breach of trust [§403-409 Indian Penal Code, 1860], cheating [§ 415-420 Indian Penal Code, 1860], counterfeiting of currency [§489A-489D Indian Penal Code, 1860], etc.

-White-Collar Crime, in simple words, is any crime done by a person of high status while managing their business to earn profit or goodwill by means of practising deceit.
+White-Collar Crime, in simple words, is any crime done by a person of high status while managing their business to earn profit or goodwill by means of practicing deceit.
 A crime of this nature increases the amount of black money circulation in the market and hampers the growth of the economy.
 These crimes harm not only the individuals but have a greater impact on the market.
-Generally, the white-collar crimes involve a huge amount of money thereby affecting the country largely.
-Owing to these reasons, white-collar crimes are one of the major issues that the governments around the world must deal with.
+Generally, white-collar crimes involve a huge amount of money thereby affecting the country largely.
+Owing to these reasons, white-collar crimes are one of the major issues that governments around the world must deal with.

 Blue Collar Crimes vs. White Collar Crimes.